PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 20:15:34
+Last updated: 2024-04-05 20:16:07
-Random Quote: I think my soul just threw up a little bit. - Lily Aldrin
+Random Quote: Wherein I suggested that you take your head and store it within yourself, in a fashion that, while space-saving, might limit its exposure to sunshine. - Marshall Eriksen